 The Double Event Part 1

-Elisabeth Gustifson must have had a chequered life in her native Sweden, for she was already registered as a prostitute in Gothenburg by the age of 21.
-Following her mother’s death in the 1860s, she used her inheritance money to come to London, claiming alms from the Swedish church and then working in service in the West End.
-She married John Stride in 1869 and despite respectable jobs running coffee shops in Poplar with her husband, the marriage failed in 1881 and John died soon after.
-From then on, she went back to her old ways, working as a prostitute and living, for the most part, at 32 Flower and Dean Street, where she was known by her fellow lodgers as ‘Long Liz’.
-She also had a very fractious relationship with a man named Michael Kidney during the remainder of her life, and she sometimes lived with him.
+Elizabeth married John Stride in 1869 and despite respectable jobs running coffee shops in Poplar with her husband, the marriage failed in 1881 and John died soon after that.
+From then on, Elizabeth went back to her old ways, working as a prostitute once again and living at 32 Flower and Dean Street, where she earned the nickname ‘Long Liz’.
+She also had a highly fractious relationship with a man named Michael Kidney, living with him on an on-off basis.

-After the murder had been reported, various individuals came forward with potential information about Stride’s last hours.
-Sadly, they were not all reliable.
-One woman, Mary Malcolm, claimed that the dead woman was her sister, Elizabeth Watts, but this turned out to be false, and Mrs Malcolm was probably just saying this to get a view of the body in the mortuary.
-Another misleading witness was Matthew Packer who ran a small greengrocers a few doors down from Dutfield’s Yard.
-He claimed that he had sold grapes to a man who was accompanied by Stride prior to her death.
-Unfortunately, Packer had the habit of changing his story and timings under questioning and thus the police regarded him as an unreliable witness.
+One woman, Mary Malcolm, claimed that Elizabeth was her sister, Elizabeth Watts, but this turned out to be false.
+It is thought that Malcolm invented the story simply to get a view of the body in the mortuary.
+Another misleading witness was Matthew Packer, a man who ran a small greengrocer shop a few doors down from Dutfield’s Yard.
+He claimed that, prior to her death, he had sold a bunch of grapes to a man who was accompanied by Stride.
+Unfortunately, Packer frequently changed his story and the timings under questioning, causing the police to regard him as an unreliable witness.

-What is certain is that forty-five minutes after the discovery of Elizabeth Stride in Dutfield’s Yard, another victim would be found, generating even more controversies.
+Despite all the confusion and uncertainty, what is certain is that just forty-five minutes after the discovery of Elizabeth Stride’s body in Dutfield’s Yard, another victim would be found…